 This report is a post-season analysis of the performance of the CRiSP portion of the Real-Time/CRiSP complex.
-Observed 1999 data are compared to predictions made by CRiSP/Real-Time during the 1999 outmigration for arrival timing, water temperature, total dissolved gas, flow, and spill at various dams.
+Observed 2000 data are compared to predictions made by CRiSP/Real-Time during the 2000 outmigration for arrival timing, water temperature, total dissolved gas, flow, and spill at various dams.

 CRiSP model runs consistently demonstrate that basic mechanisms of migration can be applied to Columbia River fish movements and their survival tracked downstream.
-As a part of RealTime/CRiSP, CRiSP is absolutely dependent on the arrival distributions predicted by the RealTime portion of the model.
-Arrival distributions were skewed by detection problems at Lower Granite Dam and small run sizes for some stocks (notably Catherine Creek for which only a subset of the PIT-tagged ESU fish were used).
-This leads to skewed distributions which are propagated downstream through CRiSP.
+As a part of RealTime/CRiSP, CRiSP is absolutely dependent on the arrival distributions predicted by the RealTime portion of the model and other river environment inputs such as flow and spill archive files that were updated approximately monthly.